 According to Census 2016, Indigenous children represent 52.2% of children in foster care in private homes in Canada, despite accounting for only 7.7% of the overall population of children under 15.
-In addition, the first five Calls to Action by the Truth and Reconciliation Commission of Canada relate to child welfare, including Call to Action #4 which calls “upon the federal government to enact Aboriginal child-welfare legislation”.
+In addition, the first five Calls to Action by the Truth and Reconciliation Commission of Canada relate to child welfare, including Call to Action #4 which calls “upon the federal government to enact Indigenous child-welfare legislation”.

 Therefore, the adoption of Bill C-92 represents a new chapter in the history of Canada and its relationship with Indigenous children, youth and families.
 It is designed to improve the health and well-being of generations of Indigenous children and youth to come.